tanyaweaver/python-dev-accelerator/source/schedule/week07/tue.rst

 Objectives
 ==========

-* Include forms for data input and output to our Django app
+* Be comfortable working with Django forms and form handling
-* Learn how to automate the deployment of a Django app
+* Learn how text can be handled as a tree with the Trie Tree

 Readings
 ========